*Actual Age- 20 months; Corrected Age- 18 months

 Yeah.
 That was this idea.

 Not sure where I saw this first, but I was drawn to it because both of my kids love squirt bottles.
-Little Man, in particular, loves to take a squirt bottle filled with water, sit down with it in his lap, and squirt himself with it.
+Will, in particular, loves to take a squirt bottle filled with water, sit down with it in his lap, and squirt himself with it.
 In the face.

 Over.
 And over.
 And over.

 Squirt, squeal, giggle, repeat.

 Anyway, I thought this might encourage him to use his squirting ability for a purpose.
 We did this on a rainy afternoon, so I decided to be brave and do it inside on our tile floor.
 To protect the grout, I taped down a cheap vinyl tablecloth that I use for messy occasions.
 Then I rolled out some butcher paper.

 With a little help, of course.